Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/frontend-fundamentals/week-1/day-5/index.md

 #### Holiday - Observance of Independence Day

-There will be no classroom activities facilitated this day
+There will be no classroom activities facilitated this day, however this is a great opportunity to get caught up on labs or get more practice with yesterday's resources!